gobyway/Minus/README.md

-# Minus
+# minus
-A Chrome extension remove unwanted DOM from the website.
+A Chrome Extension remove unwanted DOM from websites.
 ## ***1*** I'm A Developer...
 #### *1.1* What can I do with Minus?
 #### *1.2* Which browsers can use Minus?